-This is our go-to recipe for chocolate chip cookies for the past 8 years or so, ever since I received a Christmas card from a vendor I had worked with.
+This is our go-to recipe for chocolate chip cookies for the past 8 years or so.
+I once received a Christmas card from a vendor I had worked with.
 Inside the Christmas card was this wonderful chocolate chip cookie recipe which was titled Best Ever Chocolate Chip Cookies.

 Now who am I to argue with this?
 I thought it was really nice of this lady, and I loved the idea of giving someone a recipe for Christmas.
-Well time went by and I never made these chocolate chip cookies, mostly because, well to be honest, I prefer oatmeal cookies, simply because they may be a bit healthier for you because of the oatmeal.
-But in the back of my mind, I knew this cookie recipe existed, and I wanted to make this some day to see if it truly is the best ever chocolate chip cookie recipe.
+Well, time went by and I never made these chocolate chip cookies, because personally I prefer oatmeal cookies.
+In the back of my mind, I knew this cookie recipe existed, and I wanted to make this some day to see if it truly is the best ever chocolate chip cookie recipe.

 I had my doubts back then, but when I finally gave in, I was pleasantly surprised.
 Not only that, but my extremely picky husband loved them and did say this was the best chocolate chip cookie he had ever had.
 Ever since then this is pretty much the only chocolate chip cookie recipe I ever make.

 Always use butter and not margarine.
 Although many recipes call for softened butter I find that melted butter helps spread the cookie more and give you the perfect cookie every single time.

 Do not ever grease your cookie sheets.
 I always line them with parchment paper and this way there’s no cleaning required afterwards.

 Use a cookie scoop to form your cookies.

 Make sure you DO NOT over bake your cookies.
 Keep in mind that they will continue to cook once you take them out of the oven.